 Proteobacteria, as mentioned earlier, are often considered "unhealthy" bacteria, but there is much more to the story.
-Proteobacteria are facultative anaerobic bacteria, meaning that they can grow in the presence or absence of oxygen.
-Proteobacteria have been implicated in many diseases, from metabolic disorders to inflammatory bowel disease.
-Most diseases wherein a Proteobacteria signature has been implicated have an underlying theme of inflammation.
-Proteobacteria can be divided into six classes: Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Deltaproteobacteria, Epsilonproteobacteria and Aetaproteobacteria.
-Importantly, bacteria in the family Enterobacteriaceae that are part of the class Gammaproteobacteria are often implicated in diseases, like prediabetes and type 2 diabetes.
-Proteobacteria are gram negative bacteria and thus produce lipopolysaccharides (LPS).
-Low grade inflammation that is sustained by LPS and the development of metabolic disorders has been well established.
-In fact, LPS endotoxin is the only known bacteria product that when injected subcutaneously into mice can induce obesity and insulin resistance via an inflammation-mediated pathway.
+Proteobacteria are facultative anaerobic bacteria, meaning that they can grow in the presence or absence of oxygen.94 Proteobacteria have been implicated in many diseases, from metabolic disorders to inflammatory bowel disease.83 Most diseases wherein a Proteobacteria signature has been implicated have an underlying theme of inflammation.83 Proteobacteria can be divided into six classes: Alphaproteobacteria, Betaproteobacteria, Gammaproteobacteria, Deltaproteobacteria, Epsilonproteobacteria and Aetaproteobacteria.83 Importantly, bacteria in the family Enterobacteriaceae that are part of the class Gammaproteobacteria are often implicated in diseases, like prediabetes and type 2 diabetes.83 Proteobacteria are gram negative bacteria and thus produce lipopolysaccharides (LPS).83 Low grade inflammation that is sustained by LPS and the development of metabolic disorders has been well established.83 In fact, LPS endotoxin is the only known bacteria product that when injected subcutaneously into mice can induce obesity and insulin resistance via an inflammation-mediated pathway.95

-In a study performed by Fei et al. analyzed the relative abundance of bacteria in a morbidly obese human as they lost weight.
-They found that Enterobacter relative abundance decreased from 35% to undetectable as the volunteer lost weight.
-While the volunteer lost weight they had a decreased abundance of endotoxin biosynthetic genes in their GIT that was correlated with a decreased circulating endotoxin load.
-When the authors isolated Enterobacter cloacae B29 from the gut of the volunteer and put this strain into the gut of germfree mice fed a high-fat diet the mice not only developed obesity and insulin resistance, but surprisingly the germfree mice not exposed to the bacteria, but fed a high fat diet, did not exhibit the same disease phenotypes.
+In a study performed by Fei et al. analyzed the relative abundance of bacteria in a morbidly obese human as they lost weight.95 They found that Enterobacter relative abundance decreased from 35% to undetectable as the volunteer lost weight.95 While the volunteer lost weight they had a decreased abundance of endotoxin biosynthetic genes in their GIT that was correlated with a decreased circulating endotoxin load.95 When the authors isolated Enterobacter cloacae B29 from the gut of the volunteer and put this strain into the gut of germfree mice fed a high-fat diet the mice not only developed obesity and insulin resistance, but surprisingly the germfree mice not exposed to the bacteria, but fed a high fat diet, did not exhibit the same disease phenotypes.95

 The next phylums we will look at are the gram positive Firmicutes and gram negative Bacteroidetes.
 Bacteroidetes and Firmicutes can be anaerobic or aerobic.
-The reason these need to be investigated together is that often when one of these phylum increases, the other phylum will decrease.
-Members of the genus Bacteroides that are a part of the phylum Bacteroidetes have been shown to synthesize linoleic acid and convert primary bile acids to secondary bile acids.
-Members of the genus Bacteroides are the predominant organisms that participate in carbohydrate metabolism.
+The reason these need to be investigated together is that often when one of these phylum increases, the other phylum will decrease.96 Members of the genus Bacteroides that are a part of the phylum Bacteroidetes have been shown to synthesize linoleic acid and convert primary bile acids to secondary bile acids.97 Members of the genus Bacteroides are the predominant organisms that participate in carbohydrate metabolism.97

-In the literature Let et al. looked at the relative proportion of Bacteroidetes and Firmicutes in obese people compared to lean people.
-They studied 12 obese people who were either assigned to a fat restricted or to a carbohydrate restricted low calorie diet.
-The gut microbiota was monitored via 16S rRNA sequencing for 1 year.
-Before the diet therapy obese people had fewer Bacteroidetes and more Firmicutes.
-Over time, on either of the diets the relative abundance of Bacteroidetes increased and the abundance of Firmicutes decreased.
+In the literature Let et al. looked at the relative proportion of Bacteroidetes and Firmicutes in obese people compared to lean people.98 They studied 12 obese people who were either assigned to a fat restricted or to a carbohydrate restricted low calorie diet.98 The gut microbiota was monitored via 16S rRNA sequencing for 1 year.98 Before the diet therapy obese people had fewer Bacteroidetes and more Firmicutes.98 Over time, on either of the diets the relative abundance of Bacteroidetes increased and the abundance of Firmicutes decreased.98 positive and anaerobic bacteria.100 The literature is well established that infants born via vaginal delivery have a higher diversity in the phylum Actinobacteria.100 Bifidobacteria in particular is important in infants and will be covered in more detail next.

-Another study of importance by Ismail et al. looked at the fecal microbial composition of children and adults, obese versus normal weight.
-Fecal samples were collected from all subjects and total DNA was extracted via a conventional PCR.
-The proportions of the phyla Firmicutes and Bacteroidetes were significantly increased for the obese group compared to the normal weight group.
+Another study of importance by Ismail et al. looked at the fecal microbial composition of children and adults, obese versus normal weight.99 Fecal samples were collected from all subjects and total DNA was extracted via a conventional PCR.99 The proportions of the phyla Firmicutes and Bacteroidetes were significantly increased for the obese group compared to the normal weight group.99